Biomedicine with a Year Abroad BSc (Hons)

 Overview

-Study Biomedicine, and you’ll get to apply your passion for human biology to tackling grand challenges such as stem cell biology, ageing, cancer, arthritis and cardiovascular disease – placing you at the forefront of the battle to improve human health.
+Study Biomedicine at UEA and turn your passion for human biology into real-world impact.
+You’ll study some of the biggest health challenges of our time – from stem cell research and ageing to cancer, arthritis and cardiovascular disease – placing you right at the forefront of efforts to improve human health.

 1 option available